AkaCoder404/SUMO-Trajectory-Visualizer/docs/geolife_guide.md

 # Geolife User Guide

-This a MD guide for the geolife dataset.
+This is a MD guide for the geolife dataset.
 Directly copied from the user guide provided when downloading geolife dataset.

 # User Guide Version 1.3 (2012/08/01)